rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Get Strong.
 Build Muscles.
 Stay healthy.

 Over the years, we have raised consciousness about the  importance of being active and about exercising our body.
-These messages are useful but lets bring this mantra a little further.
+These messages are useful.

-To go further, we have to reach our joints, ligaments, tendons and cartilage.
+To go further, we have to reach our joints, ligaments, tendons and cartilages.

 Why is this important?
-Health and personal energy.

 We all started life flexible.
 A baby can touch its heels on the back of its head if needed.

 Progressively we build some tension in our body.
-As we grow older and older, we get stiffer and bent by life.
+As we grow older and older, we get stiffer and stiffer, bent by life.

 What is getting stiffer?